-What to Do When You Sustain Injuries Due to Police Misconduct
+What to Do When You Have Been Injured By Police Misconduct

 What police officers can and can’t do in the line of duty

-Police officers have an immense role and responsibility to society as they are tasked with protecting the citizens of this country; this affords them certain powers.
-But police officers are still required to respect an individual’s Constitutional rights and other rights under state laws when taking them into custody, to name a few: the right to due process and protection against unreasonable search and seizure.
+Police officers have an immense role and responsibility to enforce the law equally and fairly, and to protect society from crime.
+To do that job, we as a society grant them certain powers.
+But police officers are still required to respect people’s Constitutional rights and other rights under state laws in all contacts.

 Under the Fourth Amendment, the use of excessive force – which usually results in injury and, in some cases, death – constitutes an unreasonable seizure.
-Therefore, if a person is injured by police as the result of excessive force, a case can be made against the officer based on a civil rights violation.
+Therefore, police officers who use excessive force and cause unnecessary injuries can be held responsible under civil rights law.
+There are civil rights remedies for many other types of police misconduct as well.

 I was injured by the police, now what?